Dr Emily Crick

 Biography

-I spent over 3 years as a PolicyBristol Associate working with researchers in the Faculties of Arts and Social Science and Law to help them develop the policy impact of their work.
+I spent over 3 years as a Research Development Associate at the Bristol Hub for Gambling Harms Research where I managed an international research fund that supported innovative and impactful research into gambling harms.
+Before that, I worked as a PolicyBristol Associate with researchers in the Faculties of Arts and Social Science and Law to help them develop the policy impact of their work.
 I delivered training, carried out horizon scanning and gave advice on how to strengthen research bids and fellowship applications.

 I completed a PhD in Politics/International Relations at the University of Bristol in 2018.
-My thesis analysed how drugs have been constructed as threatening to humankind and the State and how these discourses have shaped drug policy and by extension, health, trade, security, criminal justice and social policies.
-I currently also teach on a 3rd year undergraduate unit, Drugs and Society, in the School for Policy Studies.
+My thesis, 'Security and the drug control dispositif: analysing the construction of drugs as an existential threat to humankind and the nation state', analysed how drugs have been constructed as threatening to humankind and the State and how these discourses have shaped drug policy and by extension, health, trade, security, criminal justice and social policies.
+I have taught on two 3rd year undergraduate units, Drugs and Society and Global illicit Drug Markets, in the School for Policy Studies.

 As well as an interest in drug policy, I have written about cricket, identity and peacebuilding in South Asia.
 I have Masters degrees in South Asian Studies (SOAS) and Security and Development (University of Bristol), and my undergraduate degree was in Historical Studies.